Taoism (a.k.a. Daoism)

 popularly venerated as a deity.
 Taoism, along with Buddhism and Confucianism, became

-one of the three great religions of China.
+the three great religions of China.
+Many followed a blend of all three religions.

-"Alyosha77" wrote on the "Zen and Taoism: A connection" thread on Beliefnet's Taoism Community:
+"Alyosha77" wrote on "Zen and Taoism: A connection" thread on Beliefnet's Taoism Community:

-With the end of the Ch'ing Dynasty in 1911, state support for Taoism ended.
+At the end of the Ch'ing Dynasty in 1911 CE, state support for Taoism ended.
 Much

-of the Taoist heritage was destroyed during the next period of warlordism.
+of the Taoist heritage was destroyed during the next interval which is called the "warlord era" of China.
 After

-new government put monks to manual labor, confiscated temples, and plundered
+new government put [Taoist] monks to manual labor, confiscated temples, and plundered

 treasures.
 Several million monks were reduced to fewer than 50,000 by